 “Where are you going?”
 Anaphora asked, curious.
 “Are you not hungry?”

-L’Eiron vacated the manor and strode through the barren and silent estate that once bubbled with life, contemplating where the reminder of their small family would be.
-Until he noticed three figures entering the main gate, that led to a road and ran back to the city.
-He scrutinised the figures a little more closely.
-Anton carried Gothalia on his back and anxiousness washed over him.
-L’Eiron jogged over to them, and they noticed his approach.
+L’Eiron vacated the manor and strode through the barren yet silent estate that once bubbled with life, contemplating where the reminder of their small family would be.
+Until, he noticed three figures entering the main gate, that led to a road and ran back to the city.

 “Is she alright?
 What happened?”
 L’Eiron asked, concern etching into his features as he took in Gothalia’s bloodied and bruising face.
-Fury burned within the pit of his stomach.
-He marched over to Gothalia and ran his hand along the bruised cheek, tenderly.
+Fury burned within the pit of his stomach as he marched to her.
+Gently, he ran his hand along the bruised cheek and dried blood.
 “Who did this?”

 “The members of the Barak clan and their friends.”
 Anton spat.
-“Gothalia’s been hurt pretty bad.
+“Gothalia was hurt pretty bad.
 Do we have any medical supplies?”

 “Yes, inside.
 Anaphora!”
 L’Eiron called, taking Gothalia from Maximus.
-He rushed up the driveway, the stairs and into the house with her.
+He rushed her up the driveway, the stairs and into the house.
 Anaphora’s thudding footfalls echoed throughout the foyer as she ran down the stairs.

-“What’s wrong—!”
-Then spotted Gothalia’s unexpected condition and ran to her.
+“What’s wrong—!” she asked, and took in Gothalia’s unexpected condition and ran to her.
 Worry and fear contorted her graceful features.
 “What happened?”

 “The members of the Barak clan,” Anton answered, his frown deepening.

-“I’m fine,” Gothalia managed, the moment everyone began to fuss over her.
+“I’m fine,” Gothalia managed, the moment everyone fussed over her.
 “It’s just a couple of cuts and bruises.
-I’ll be fine.”
-Gothalia climbed to her feet, then regretted it in an instant, when her entire side lit up in a fury of pain and she wasn’t too sure if the pain was because of where they’d kicked her, or how hard they had.
+I’ll be okay.”
+Gothalia climbed to her feet, then regretted it in an instant, when her entire side lit up in a fury of pain.
+She wasn’t too sure if the pain was because of where they’d kicked her, or how hard they had.
 Anaphora regarded the injuries.
 She’d known Gothalia to never bruise easily.
-Then she understood, the men threw everything they had behind their attacks.
+It was in that moment she understood, those men threw everything they had behind their attacks.
 “Disgusting,” L’Eiron muttered, regarding Gothalia.

 Everyone watched Gothalia with concern and regret.
 Conflicting emotions splashed across everyone’s features before Anaphora’s lips pursed into a grimace as her eyes methodically ran over Gothalia’s injuries.
+Mentally counting and assessing each external injury.
 “Who did this?”
 Anaphora asked.

 “The members of the Barak clan.”
 Maximus replied.